Support Ukraine 🇺🇦 Help Provide Humanitarian Aid to Ukraine.

 Large, vibrantly colored arrows on a screenshot, how condescending!

-This UI shown above is just a wrapper on top of the GraphQL APIs that are provided, which means that integrating into existing projects is a snap:You now have a scalable API: Your limits on this setup are probably closer to 1k requests per second instead of 1k per day (the salesforce limit).
+This UI shown above is just a wrapper on top of the GraphQL APIs that are provided, which means that integrating into existing projects is a snap:You now has a scalable API: Your limits on this setup are probably closer to 1k requests per second instead of 1k per day (teh salesforce limit).
 And even better, your developers can use GraphQL!